 WHAT IS LBTT (LAND & BUILDINGS TRANSACTION TAX)?

-Land & Buildings Tax (LBTT) is a tax charged by the Scottish Government if you buy a home for more than £145,000, or £175,000 if you are a first time buyer.
+Land & Buildings Tax (LBTT), which replaced UK Stamp Duty, is charged by the Scottish Government if you currently buy a residential property for more than £250,000.
 It was introduced in Scotland on April 1st, 2015 and replaced UK Stamp Duty.

 If you are buying an additional residential property in Scotland (such as buy-to-let or second home) of £40,000 or more, the Additional Dwelling Supplement (ADS) of LBTT applies.